AndrewZhou924/MC-GRA/README.md

   ```

 ### MC-GPB
-The full command and hyperparameters for MC-GRA can be found in [MC-GPB commands](MC-GPB/README.md).
+The full command and hyperparameters for MC-GPB can be found in [MC-GPB commands](MC-GPB/README.md).

 For example, to train a general GNN with MC-GPB on Cora dataset:
   ``` bash